 Reports of actual and potential breaches are reported to the Board.
 Efficacy of controls is reviewed as part of the Internal and External Audit process.

-Approved by the Anchor Hanover Shadow Board on the 11 September 2018.
+Approved by the Anchor Hanover Board on 30 November 2018.